A problem of Erdos and Sos on 3-graphs

 Consider an infinite increasing sequence $(H_n)_{n\in\nat}$ of hypergraphs from $\cF$.
 The sequence $(H_n)_{n\in\nat}$ is \emph{convergent} if the probability $p(G,H_n)$ has a limit for every $G\in\cF$.
 A standard compactness argument (e.g., using Tychonoff's theorem~\cite{Tyc30}) yields that every such infinite sequence has a convergent subsequence.
 All the following results presented in the remainder of this section can be found in~\cite{Ra07}.
 Fix a convergent increasing sequence $(H_n)_{n\in\nat}$ of hypergraphs.
 For every $G\in\cF$, we set $\phi(G) = \lim_{n\to\infty} p(G,H_n)$ and linearly extend $\phi$ to $\cA$.
 We usually refer to the mapping as to the limit of the sequence.
 The obtained mapping $\phi$ is a homomorphism from $\cA$ to $\real$.
 Moreover, for every $F\in \cF$, we obtain $\phi(F)\geq 0$.
-Denoting the set of all homomorphisms between the algebra $\cA$ and $\mathbb{R}$ by Hom$^+(\cA, \real)$, it is interesting to see that indeed this set is the set of all limits of convergent sequences from $\cF$.
+Let $\Hom^+(\cA, \real)$ be the set of all homomorphisms $\phi$ between the algebra $\cA$ and $\mathbb{R}$ that satisfy $\phi(F)\ge0$ for every $F \in \cF$.
+It is interesting to see that indeed this set is the set of all limits of convergent sequences from $\cF$.

 For $\sigma\in\cF$ and an embedding $\theta$ of $\sigma$ in $H_n$, define $p^\theta_n(G)=p(G,H_n)$ for every $G\in\cF^\sigma$.
 Picking $\theta$ at random gives rise to a probability distribution on mappings from $\A^{\sigma}$ to $\real$, for each $n\in\nat$.
 Since $p(G,H_n)$ converges (as $n$ tends to infinity) for every $G\in\cF^\sigma$, the sequence of these probability distributions on mappings from $\A^{\sigma}$ to $\real$ also converges.
 In fact, $\phi$ itself fully determines the random distributions of the mappings $\phi^\sigma$ (for $\sigma$ with $\phi(\sigma) > 0$).
 In what follows, $\phi^\sigma$ will be a randomly chosen mapping from $\cA^{\sigma}$ to $\real$ based on this limit distribution.
 Any mapping $\phi^\sigma$ from the support of the limit distribution is a homomorphism from $\cA^{\sigma}$ to $\real$.